cxt2267/MavCare/README.md

 - The application should now be open and running.

 ## Note
-Mainly a proof-of-concept demonstration.
-Has not actually been implemented at a hospital. <br>
+- Mainly a proof-of-concept demonstration.
+Has not actually been implemented at a hospital.
-If the application was being implemented, I would deploy both the Java REST API and React application on the hospital's local area network so they could be accessed without additional setup/configuration. <br>
+- If the application was being implemented, I would deploy both the Java REST API and React application on the hospital's local area network so they could be accessed without additional setup/configuration.
-I would also include more manual (non-scanning) methods of checking items in and out and setting them clean, just in case their RFID tags are not functional.
+- I would also include more manual (non-scanning) methods of checking items in and out and setting them clean, just in case their RFID tags are not functional.

 [Vulcan Iron Reader](https://www.atlasrfidstore.com/vulcan-rfid-iron-usb-reader/)